 Students are expected to be on time for class, to be fully prepared to participate in the class, and to observe classroom management rules.
-Regular classroom attendance is expected to receive full course credit.
+Regular classroom attendance (present at least 85% of enrolled days per semester) is expected to receive full course credit.